 For Terms and Conditions relating to Optimus Conferences, please refer to Section A, Clause 5: ‘Conferences’.

-For Terms and Conditions relating to Books/e-books, please refer to Section A, Clause 7: ‘Books, E-books’.
+For Terms and Conditions relating to In-house Training Units (individually purchased) (which are in the In-house Training section of the Website) please refer to Section A, Clause 7: ‘In-house Training Units (individually purchased)’.

 For Terms and Conditions relating to Optimus Awards, please refer to Section B ‘Awards’.